yelite/SystemF-Interpreter/README.md

 ## Description
 There are function `reduce` for reduction, `typecheck` for type checking, `quote` for generating representation.
 The function `validate` goes through the whole process.
 It takes a term and check if the result from `unquote` has the same type and is equivalent to the original term.

 There is no parser so the only way is writing AST directly.
-System F function `quote` and `identity` are already here.
+System F function `unquote` and `identity` are already here.
 You can combine them to get more complicated function, or you can write your own.